 This pin was completely perfect as inspiration for a cake that showed our love for music and each other.

 Here’s our interpretation.
 The lyrics are from The Zombies, “This Will Be Out Year.”

 Casey and I dated for a little bit in college and then remet 30 years later so the chorus, “This Will Be Our Year, Took a Long Time to Come” has a lot of meaning for us.

 A White Wedding Dress for a Woman Over 50?

 As for the white dress appropriate for a middle-aged woman?
 It took a few pins to cobble together just the right look.
 First, the actual dress.
 I wanted something simple, elegant and timeless and this dress was just the ticket.

-But I hated that thing on top of it.
-So I replaced it with a vintage cashmere cardigan because pins like this convinced me that was a viable thing:
+Well, perfect except for that thing on top of the dress!
+I hated that.
+So I replaced it with a vintage cashmere cardigan because pins like this convinced me that was the perfect solution.

 Here’s the final result.